Anonymous-TEVC/LoV-3D/README.md

-# LoV-3D: Verifier-Guided Preference Optimization for Longitudinal 3D Brain MRI Analysis
+# LoV3D: Grounding Cognitive Prognosis Reasoning in Longitudinal 3D Brain MRI via Regional Volume Assessments

 This paper has been submitted to **MICCAI 2026**.
 Model weights will be uploaded to Hugging Face upon acceptance.